Cost of Living Calculator

 Where the Data Comes From

-The calculator uses three key data sources to provide reliable cost estimates:
+The calculator uses three trusted data sources for accurate cost estimates.

-• The Cost of Living Index (COLI) measures price differences across cities, covering housing, groceries, utilities, transportation, health care and entertainment.
-Researchers gather local pricing data using standardized collection methods to maintain accuracy.
+• The Cost of Living Index (COLI) measures price differences across cities.
+It covers housing, groceries, utilities, transportation, health care and entertainment.
+Researchers gather local pricing data using standardized methods.

-• Job markets vary by location, affecting salaries and economic conditions.
-The calculator incorporates the employment data from the U.S. Bureau of Labor Statistics (BLS) to reflect median wages, workforce trends and regional job opportunities.
+• Employment data from the U.S. Bureau of Labor Statistics (BLS) reflects median wages, workforce trends and regional job opportunities since job markets vary by location.

-• Local demographics shape housing demand, wages and cost trends.
-Census data is updated yearly through the American Community Survey to account for population shifts and economic changes.
+• Census data updates yearly through the American Community Survey to reflect population shifts and economic changes that affect housing demand, wages and costs.

 How to Use MoneyGeek’s Cost of Living Calculator

-To compare living expenses between two cities, enter your current location and the city you’re considering moving to.
-After your first calculation, you can adjust your household annual income to see how different earnings align with the cost of living in your new city.
+Compare living expenses between two cities by entering your current location and the city you're considering.
+After your first calculation, you can adjust your household annual income to see how different earnings match the cost of living in your new city.

-Choose your current city and the city you’re interested in moving to.
-Our calculator includes nearly 500 U.S. cities, ranging from large metropolitan areas to smaller towns.
-This allows you to see how costs fluctuate across different locations, whether you're moving to a high-cost urban center or a more affordable area.
+Choose your current city and the city you're moving to.
+Our calculator includes nearly 500 U.S. cities, from large metros to smaller towns.

-The calculator defaults to an annual income of $50,000, but you can adjust this to match your yearly earnings before taxes.
-After your first calculation, you can modify this amount to see how different salaries compare to the cost of living in your selected city.
+The calculator defaults to $50,000 annually, but you can adjust this to match your yearly earnings before taxes.
+After your first calculation, you can change this amount to compare different income scenarios.

 How to Read the Results

-After you submit your details, the calculator will provide two key insights: the estimated income needed to maintain your current lifestyle in the new city and a side-by-side comparison of major expense categories.
+The calculator provides two insights: the estimated income needed to keep your current lifestyle in the new city and a side-by-side comparison of major expense categories.

-Let’s say you currently live in San Francisco, California, earn $100,000 per year and are considering a move to Austin, Texas.
-According to the MoneyGeek Cost of Living Calculator, you need $58,070 in Austin to maintain the same lifestyle — 72% less than in San Francisco.
+Let's say you live in San Francisco, California, earn $100,000 q year and consider moving to Austin, Texas.
+According to the MoneyGeek Cost of Living Calculator, you'd need $58,393 in Austin to keep the same lifestyle.
+That's 71% less than in San Francisco.

-Housing, groceries, utilities, transportation, health care, and entertainment are the main factors shaping the city's cost of living.
+Housing, groceries, utilities, transportation, health care and entertainment are the main factors shaping the cost of living in any city.
 Prices vary by location and impact overall affordability.

 Housing

-Housing is often the biggest expense in any budget, whether renting or buying a home.
-Costs vary widely based on demand, location and local property taxes, making this a key factor in affordability comparisons.
+Housing is often the biggest expense in any budget, whether you're renting or buying a home.
+Costs vary based on demand, location and local property taxes.
+That makes housing a major factor in any affordability comparison.

 Grocery

-The price of groceries depends on local supply chains, transportation costs and state taxes.
-Items like milk, eggs and fresh produce may be more expensive in areas where they need to be transported from far away.
+Grocery prices depend on local supply chains, transportation costs and state taxes.
+Items like milk, eggs and fresh produce may cost more in areas where they need to be transported from far away.

-In some cities, grocery bills are higher due to import costs or fewer discount retailers, while others offer lower food prices, thanks to local agriculture and competitive markets.
-Since food is a daily necessity, even slight differences in pricing can add up over time.
+In some cities, grocery bills run higher because of import costs or fewer discount retailers.
+Areas with local agriculture or competitive retail markets have lower food prices.
+Since food is a daily necessity, even small pricing differences add up over time.

 Utilities